 When heavy furniture on castors is moved about, the carpet gets stretched by the rolling castor.
 Continual rolling in the same location stretches a large area of the carpet and pulls at the adhesive holding the upper layer to the backing until the two part company.
 The picture below shows a castor stretching an area of carpet due to the weight pressing down on it:

 Different types of damage are done to different types of carpet.
 The damage is most noticeable on carpets which have a lightweight weave and pile and are then stuck to a fabric backing with something like a latex solution.
 The stretching caused by castor weight and movement breaks the upper part of the carpet away from the stronger backing.
 The carpet is then in two separated layers in the damaged area.
 The top layer with the pile is more easily stretched than the backing and becomes larger in area, where it is damaged.
 Wrinkles then form as the only way for this larger surface area to fit in the original area on the floor.

 How I Prevented My Office-chair Castors Damaging Carpets

 Because my computer desk was in the lounge (a room which must look presentable to visitors) and my chair caused damage to the lounge carpet I had to find a way to prevent the damage.

 I had to be prepared to use whatever method would prevent future damage to any new carpet I might install.
 At the same time I needed that area to look as if it were carpeted like the rest of the room.

-“Although my featured image looks like Chrismas you will see, if you look carefully, my office chair standing on a mat.
-Unfortunately I never took specific photos of the mat.
+“Although my featured image looks like Christmas you will see, if you look carefully, my office chair standing on the mat.
+Unfortunately I never took specific photos of the mat as I wasn’t anticipating writing this article.
 This is the best I have.” — HC